codegouvfr/logiciels-libres-archived/why-sourcehut.md

 As shown in [this
 list](https://github.com/etalab/etalab/blob/master/logiciels-libres.md#les-logiciels-libres-utilis%C3%A9s-par-etalab),
-Etalab has been long committed to using free software: it's mainly this commitment that decided the Free Software unit to use SourceHut to publish most of its source code.
-It's also to demonstrate that there are other forges than the ones that are usually considered, by default or by habit, and thus encourage each agency to motivate its choice for a forge.
+Etalab has long been committed to using free software: it's mainly this commitment that decided the Free Software unit to use SourceHut to publish most of its source code.
+It's also to demonstrate that there are other forges than the ones usually considered, by default or by habit, and thus encourage each agency to motivate its choice for a forge.

-So here are the reasons that guided our choice:
+Here are the detailed reasons that guided our choice:

 - Sourcehut is [entirely free software](https://sr.ht/~sircmpwn/sourcehut/).